Ramis84/OCReMixDownloader/README.md

 You may also download the latest binaries from the releases-page, and run manually in Windows/Linux or MacOS using the command line.

 - https://github.com/Ramis84/OCRemixDownloader/releases

+### Run/compile from source

+The application has been developed using .Net 5 (C#), and can be compiled/run using Visual Studio Code or just the .Net CLI (included in the [.Net 5.0 SDK](https://dotnet.microsoft.com/download)).
+Download the repository and execute the terminal command `dotnet run` to run from source, or `dotnet build` to build binaries.